 Root Canal Therapy

 When you hear the word root canal, do you shiver in fear?
-At SmileCOS Dentistry we do not want you to feel that way.
+At SmileCOS Dentistry, we do not want you to feel that way.
 Root canals help save your natural tooth, which is always our goal.
-We offer a gentle and effective way to give root canals that do not cause excessive pain or cause fear of the dentist.
+Andrew Miller, DDS and Francisco Darquea, DDS offer a gentle and effective way to give root canals that do not cause excessive pain or cause fear of the dentist.
 Most importantly, the root canal helps save the life of your tooth.

 Why are Root Canals Necessary?